Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

 \item $n\rho_n^{m_1(H)} \ll 1$: This is similar to the regular regime.
 A variance computation shows that Then, by invoking Proposition \ref{prop:main} the result in \eqref{eq:Deltairregularb} follows.

-\item $n\rho_n^{m_1(H)} \gg 1$: In this case, a variance computation shows that Hence, only $\Delta_2(H,\,G_n)$ contributes to the fluctuations of $\Delta(H, G_n)$.
-In this case, $\Delta_2(H,\,G_n)$ is $U$-statistic of order $|E(H)|$ which is not first-order degenerate $W$ is is not $H$-irregular (since $W$ is is not $H$-regular).
+\item $n\rho_n^{m_1(H)} \gg 1$: In this case, a variance computation shows that Hence, only $\Delta_2(H,G_n)$ contributes to the fluctuations of $\Delta(H, G_n)$.
+In this case, $\Delta_2(H,G_n)$ is a non-degenerate $U$-statistic of order $|E(H)|$ (since $W$ is not $H$-regular).
 Hence, invoking standard results about the asymptotic normality of $U$-statistics the result in \eqref{eq:Deltairregularu} follows.